Feildus History, Family Crest & Coats of Arms

 The Feildus surname comes from the Middle English words "hous," and "field."
 As such, it was probably a topographic name for someone who lived in a house in open pasture land.

 The surname Feildus was first found in Yorkshire where some of the first records of the family were listed in the Yorkshire Poll Tax Rolls of 1379, specifically: Randulphus Feldhowses; and Johannes de Feldhouse.
 "This surname is derived from a geographical locality, 'at the field-house.' "

 Alternatively the family could have originated in Staffordshire as the Subsidy Rolls of 1327 list Thomas de Feldeshous and Henry de Felhouse.
 This latter source claims the name was derived from "dweller at the house in the fields."

 Early History of the Feildus family

-Another 154 words (11 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Feildus History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Feildus research.
+Another 87 words (6 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Feildus History in all our PDF Extended History products and printed products wherever possible.